OneCodeMan/ReginaldKuenstler/ReginaldKuenstler/Texts/DEVLOG.md

 ### Wave 2.1
 - [ ] Multi-select.
-    - [ ] The individual palette breakdown for each image, make that a detail view for the images themselves
     - [ ] Group the colours in MinimumPalette like we do in colour selection
     - [ ] Top left button on each image to delete them from the list.
     - [ ] Show the most common colours at beginning.